 Gemma Clark ARAD, RTS

-In 2013, Gemma furthered her vocational training at Elmhurst Ballet School in Birmingham where she gained a Diploma in Professional Dance.
-During her final year of training Gemma was given the opportunity to perform the soloist role Alaskan Rag, in Elite Syncopations and was privileged to perform with Birmingham Royal Ballet on the UK tour of Sir Kenneth Macmillan’s "Romeo and Juliet”
+In 2013, Gemma embarked on an exciting new chapter, furthering her professional dance education at the renowned Elmhurst Ballet School in Birmingham.
+It was here that she earned a coveted Diploma in Professional Dance.
+During her final year of training Gemma was given the opportunity to perform the soloist role Alaskan Rag, in Elite Syncopations.
+Additionally, she was honoured to join the Birmingham Royal Ballet on their UK tour of Sir Kenneth Macmillan's iconic production of "Romeo and Juliet."

 With her formal education complete, Gemma made a momentous decision to share her wealth of knowledge with the next generation of dancers.
 She embarked on an enriching journey of teacher training with the distinguished Royal Academy of Dance, under the mentorship of Rosemary Lane, ultimately earning her Registered Teacher Status in 2019.
 During the challenging period of lockdown, Gemma seised the opportunity to expand her expertise, becoming a certified teacher in Progressing Ballet Technique.

 For a span of six years, Gemma has been a cherished educator at RLSB.
 Throughout this time, her unwavering dedication and relentless work ethic have garnered her immense praise.
 She consistently goes above and beyond to inspire every student, fostering their full potential and cultivating a sincere adoration for the art of dance.

 Ballet & Contemporary Teacher, ARAD & Rambert Grades Accredited